 Transfer credit for incoming students is coordinated by the Office of the First Year.
 Note that transfer credit cannot be awarded for work done in your high school, only for work done at a college or university.
-Most on-line classes are similarly not eligible for transfer credit.
+Most on-line classes and dual-enrollment subjects are similarly not eligible for transfer credit.

 Instructions to Students Seeking Transfer Credit: